dylanhernandez1/Whats_In_The_Fridge/README.md

 11. If there is modifications, fix and then merge `git merge TESTBRANCH`
 12. Push all changes to repo `git push origin main`

+Sometimes your branch will pull from your branch in the repo.
+To update your branch after someone else, you have to checkout into your branch and `git merge origin` to have everything updated in your branch.

 ## SPRINT 1 HELPER